Context

 });

-In the above example, we are creating a ContextId with the name docs.theme-context and then using it to provide a useSignal to the default component.
-The Child component is then using the useContext method to get the useSignal and render its value.
+In the above example, a ContextId named docs.theme-context is created and used to provide a useSignal to the default component.
+The Child component uses the useContext method to get the useSignal and render its value.

 createContextId()